Disclosure about personalised pricing

 Personalised pricing is the practice of using information about consumers (e.g. personal characteristics or search history) to charge them a “personalised” price, which may be higher or lower than the price other consumers pay.
 We are investigating the effects of disclosure about personalised pricing on consumer awareness of this practice and on their online behaviour.
 This research programme was commissioned by the Committee on Consumer Policy at the Organisation for Economic Co-operation and Development (OECD).

-Our findings will contribute to the OECD’s evidence base on this topic and inform the design of international best practice regarding disclosure statements.
+The findings will contribute to the OECD’s evidence base to inform international best practice regarding disclosure statements.